 Bach advises his fellow New Jersey gun owners to get moving because “the penalties for breaking the law are serious felonies with significant prison time and monetary penalties, and compliance must occur by the 10th.”
 He also pledges to fight on, mindful that the last legislation in New Jersey came with a 15-round limit, he has made a pledge to limit the restrictions there.
 “We’ll never be back for another bite,” Bach remembers.
 He says “their end game is none – somebody has to draw the line somewhere, and we’re doing that.”

 What will the state do when its own laws create thousands upon thousands of new felons on Monday when the ban takes effect?
 There are no grandfather provisions in the law, nor exceptions for ignorance.
-LibertyNation will be following the case as it continues.We value your comments!
-Please weigh in on our comment section below.
+LibertyNation will be following the case as it continues.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com